bramvrancken/SpELL-ULB.github.io/docs/practical/upon-arrival-in-Brussels.md

 For the first week/month you could stay at an [Airbnb](https://www.airbnb.com/), but if you are planning to stay for 1-3 months in a temporary accommodation, it is advisable to look at [spotahome](https://www.spotahome.com/).
 For a longer-term accommodation look at [Immoweb](https://www.immoweb.be/en).
-Also, do not forget that the lab is in La Plaine campus (not Solbosch)!
+Also, do not forget that the lab is in La Plaine campus (not Solbosch, see map)!

 --8<-- "docs/practical/map-location-spell.md"